 Chris Butler Contract Information:

-Butler signed a one-year, two-way deal with the Blues in July of 2014.
-Contract is worth $650,000 at the NHL level.
+Signed a one-year, two-way contract with the Blues in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Chris Butler – simply subscribe now.